Ergonomics Assessment Tools

 Lifting Evaluation Tools - Washington State, Department of Labor & Industries

 Downloadable checklists and calculators to assist in the identification of musculoskeletal disorder hazards in the workplace.

 Manual Materials Handling Tables - Liberty Mutual Insurance

 An update of the manual material handling (MMH) tables, originally published by researchers Stover Snook in 1978 and by Stover Snook and Vincent Ciriello in 1991.
 These tables provide an estimate of both the male and female population percentages capable of performing MMH tasks without overexertion, rather than maximum acceptable weights and forces first published, with the primary goal of supporting ergonomic design interventions.

-This manual was developed to provide users with methods for accurately applying the lifting equation to a variety of lifting tasks.
+This manual and app were developed to provide users with methods for accurately applying the lifting equation to a variety of lifting tasks.
 The equation was designed to assist in the identification of ergonomics solutions for reducing the physical stresses associated with manual lifting.